typemytype/typemytype-site/about.md

 pageWrapClass: about
 ---

 Frederik Berlaen is a typedesigner with a love for programming and scripting.
-After studying graphical design at [Sint-lucas in Ghent][GO], where he got the passion for pure black & white type, he went to study typedesign at the [Royal Academy of Art (KABK) in The Hague][TM].
+After studying graphic design at [Sint-lucas in Ghent][GO], where he got the passion for pure black & white type, he went to study typedesign at the [Royal Academy of Art (KABK) in The Hague][TM].

 He successfully got a Master Degree at the postgraduate course [Type & Media][TM] in 2006.
 His final project was not a typefamily but an application which studies the broadnip and pointed pen, called Kalliculator.